HTML Validator

 How to Use

-3. 3Click Validate to run the W3C check
+3. 3Click 'Validate' to run the check against W3C HTML standards

 Who Uses This